Development Finance Toolbox

 - Job Creation Tax Credit - City of Columbus program that provides a non-refundable tax credit for eligible new employees and applied toward the company's municipal tax liability.
-The credit rate and term is based upon the amount of new investment and the number of jobs created as a result of the project.
-In order to receive this credit the State of Ohio must also grant an Ohio Job Creation Tax Credit.
+The credit rate and term are based upon the amount of new investment and the number of jobs created as a result of the project.
+In order to receive this credit, the State of Ohio must also grant an Ohio Job Creation Tax Credit.

 - Jobs Growth Incentive - City of Columbus program that provides a cash payment based on eligible new employees for businesses locating or expanding outside of the Columbus Downtown area.
-The rate and term is based on the number of new employees, the investment amount, and the lease term.
+The rate and term are based on the number of new employees, the investment amount, and the lease term.

 - Downtown Office Incentive - City of Columbus program that provides a cash payment to eligible businesses locating or expanding in Downtown Columbus based on new jobs created and retained within Downtown Columbus.

 Tax abatement is an indirect financing tool created by local government that eliminates or reduces tax liabilities for qualified projects, investments, or other business activities.
 In a traditional tax abatement program, a business agrees to make a significant investment in return for the elimination or reduction of certain taxes for a set period of time.
 Tax abatement programs can provide an incentive for businesses to expand, invest, or relocate in targeted local communities.